Open Banking and how it can help you manage your money better

 Open Banking gives you new, effective ways of managing your money.
 Here’s what you need to know about how it works and how your data is protected.

 What is Open Banking?

-Broadly speaking, Open Banking is the system that enables apps to access your bank account information to help you manage your money.
+Broadly speaking, Open Banking is the system that enables apps, with your permission, to access your bank transaction information to help you manage your money.
 An example of this might be an app that lets you see the balances of all the accounts you hold with different banks in one handy place, like a budgeting app.